Job Evaluation training update (COVID-19) - May 2021

-The national job evaluation training programme remains postponed as physical training courses cannot be commissioned safely during the current climate.
+All national job evaluation training remains postponed as physical training courses cannot take place safely during the current climate.

-The Job Evaluation Group (JEG) is currently in the process of developing a virtual job evaluation training offer for the delivery of commissioned training in 2021.
+The Job Evaluation Group (JEG) is currently developing a job evaluation training offer for all courses to be delivered virtually in 2021.

-Our current timeline for this indicates that we will be able to launch our pilot virtual Job Matching training course in Spring 2021, however we are unable to provide a specific launch date at this stage.
+We are working to launch our virtual job matching training course in Summer 2021.
+We are unable to provide a specific launch date at this stage.

 In the meantime, please see chapter 3, section 8 of the NHS Job Evaluation Handbook which provides guidance on capacity and seeking support from neighbouring organisations.
 There is also information on the job evaluation web pages and more supporting material will be published in the future.

 Job evaluation (JE) is key to running the 2018 NHS Terms and Conditions of Service (Agenda for Change) pay system and supports equal pay for more than one million NHS staff.
 The NHS job evaluation scheme measures the skills, responsibilities and effort that are required for a job, and allocates it to an Agenda for Change pay band.
 It does this by matching jobs to national job profiles or evaluating jobs locally, to set the basic pay for staff.